Rapid Access and Urgent Care Clinic - same and next day appointments with leading experts in ophthalmology.Find out more

-Home / News / Your appointment at Moorfields Private Eye Hospital: Helping to keep our patients and staff safe
+Home / News / Covid-19 Safety Measures at Moorfields Private Eye Hospital: Helping to keep our patients and staff safe

-We know some patients are feeling anxious about coming in for their appointments right now, but we want to welcome you to our hospital and reassure you with the measures we have put in place to help protect you.
+We know some patients are feeling anxious about coming in for their appointments.
+We want to welcome you to our hospital and reassure you with the measures put in place to help protect you.

 What can you expect before your appointment?